w3c/secure-payment-confirmation/scope.md

 ### Authentication different merchant

-* Having enrolled an authenticator previously (either out-of-band or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.
+* Having enrolled an authenticator previously with her bank (either out-of-band or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.
 * During checkout, Alice selects the same instrument and is prompted (e.g., during an EMV&reg; 3-D Secure step up) to authenticate by using the enrolled authenticator.